40 Weird Science Facts Worth Knowing in 2024

 14. Phobias Can Be Genetic

 Do you have something that you’re afraid of that doesn’t make sense?
 These irrational phobias may have a basis in genetics.
-A 2013 study found that your phobias might be genetic, appearing due to your ancestors’ experiences.
+One study found that phobias are 30%-40% heritable, meaning they’re passed down from generation to generation.
+How strange is it that they appear due to your ancestors’ experiences?

 15. Rats Laugh When You Tickle Them